LintangWisesa/NodeJS_HTTP_Server/README.md

 # __Node.JS HTTP Module__

-### A simple Node.JS HTTP server using HTTP module
+### A simple Node.JS server using HTTP module

 In this project, we will create a simple Node.JS server project using HTTP built-in Node.JS module.

+## __:snowflake: Screenshot:__

-Clone this repo:
+To get started, simply clone this repo:

 ```bash
 $ git clone https://github.com/LintangWisesa/NodeJS_HTTP_Server.git